e-roux/lerp/README.rst

 ``lerp`` aims to supply lookup table facility in python on top of numpy.

-This project is in early alpha phase.
+This project is in early development phase.

+2018-01 : project currently rewriten with xarray and interpolation C-code from Scientific Data format.

 Documentation (and example of use):